The library everyone loves was built for a world that's ending.

 So here's my actual proposal, and I'm not hiding my cards.
 Build your own library.
 Keep it stupidly simple.
 Markdown and CSS modules.

-Make it agent-first from the ground up.
-Keep the one genuinely hard part.
-The headless accessible behavior.
-Rewriting focus traps from scratch is how you hurt yourself.
 Throw out the styling cleverness.
 Flat code.
 Legible CSS.
 Document each component in a little markdown file that lives right next to it, so the thing is self-documenting.
-The AI reads one folder and knows exactly what the component does, how to restyle it, how to add a feature.
+The agent reads one folder and knows exactly what the component does, how to restyle it, how to add a feature.
 Not "here's what you're not allowed to touch."
 "Here's how to change it."

 The basic idea is this.